Aesthria/The-Crystarium-Boutique/README.md

 # The Crystarium Boutique

-Browse and preview gear like a transmog browser for FFXIV.
-Search by slot, filter by armor family, preview dyes, and save/share outfits.
+Browse and preview gear like World Of Warcrafts Appearance tab for FFXIV.
+Search by slot, filter by armor family, preview dyes, and save/share outfits and it'll reflect your selected glam in the "Try on" Window.

 Status: Early preview.
 Try On native interop is optional; a stub logs previews unless the symbol is enabled.